swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 tells Swift that an instance or metatype value is safe to use concurrently.
-To prevent isolated conformances from being used outside of their actor, a type with an isolated conformance can't satisfy a conformance requirement to `Sendable` or `SendableMetatype`.
+To prevent isolated conformances from being used outside of their actor, a type with an isolated conformance can't be used for a type that must also satisfy a conformance requirement to `Sendable` or `SendableMetatype`.

 A conformance requirement to `Sendable` indicates that instances may be passed across isolation boundaries and used concurrently: